rsdoiel/antenna/archives/2024/journalism_2024.49.md

 date: 2024-12-05, from: The Daily Trojan (USC Student Newspaper)

-<p>Editors wrestle with the future of copy editing amid the rise of generative AI and newsroom layoffs.</p>
 <p>The post <a href="https://dailytrojan.com/2024/12/04/copy-that-copy-desk/">Copy that, copy desk</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>